Prepare to Get Excited!

 Instead of viewing conditioned responses as “tough cookies” that would require intensive practice, discipline, and even deprivation in order to overcome, I tried to convince people that conditioned responses were in fact incredibly fragile, and fast and easy to eliminate.
 I wasn’t talking about distraction, but about “interruption” of that replay phase.

 No-one was interested in my hypothesis, and colleagues called me “mechanistic” amongst other cute insults.
 I could go into some detail here but let’s just leave it at that.
 The point is, they didn’t want to know that something so seemingly mechanical could be at play in their clients’ lives, and could be so readily eliminated.
-Or that their clients could rapidly and automatically form new, adaptive cognitions and behaviours without their guidance.
+Or that their clients could rapidly and automatically form new, adaptive cognitions and behaviours of their own volition, even without input from the therapist.

 I copped it from all sides, the talk therapists who wanted to worship at the alter of psychoanalysis, and the woo merchants who believed in rapid change but were lost in purple hat protocols and unvalidated mysticism as an explanation of what I had achieved.